-BCG treatment can be done in your provider’s office or an outpatient clinic.
+BCG treatment can be done in your healthcare provider’s office or an outpatient clinic.
 You will go home the same day.
 Most people get weekly treatments for 6 weeks at first.
 This can be repeated if needed.
 Then follow-up treatments will be done over the next 1 to 3 years.
 Follow-up treatment schedules vary a lot.
-For instance, you may get a treatment 3 weeks in a row every 3 months or it might be done twice a year.
+For instance, you may get a treatment 3 weeks in a row every 3 months, or it might be done twice a year.
 These treatments are called maintenance BCG treatments.
 They help keep the cancer from coming back.
 Your healthcare provider will talk with you about the best plan based on your cancer and how it responds to treatment.

 Some of the immunotherapy medicines used for bladder cancer include:

 These medicines target certain proteins that keep immune system cells from killing cancer cells.
 When these proteins are blocked, your immune system is able to stop tumor growth, make tumors grow at a slower rate, or kill cancer cells.

 Systemic immunotherapy is often given once a week every few weeks.
 The schedule depends on the medicine that's used.
 You can get it at your provider's office or an outpatient clinic.
 You don't have to stay in the hospital for this treatment.

 Antibody-drug conjugates (ADCs) are another type of immunotherapy.
 They consist of monoclonal antibodies that are linked to chemo medicines.
 Once inside the body, the monoclonal antibody part acts like a homing device, taking the chemo medicine right to the cancer cells.
 Two types of ADCs are enfortumab vedotin and sacituzumab govitecan.